 Written by the owners about their discoveries while restoring this 17th century home

 - A New Look at an Old HouseWhat is new with our old house in Ipswich, Massachusetts?
 My husband John and I have started reaching out to members of the academic community and to other professionals in the historical community to help us date our home, which is very old.
 It is a “first period” house.
-Although we are not yet certain … Continue reading A New Look at an Old House
+Our house was built from white … Continue reading A New Look at an Old House